2 large

 Method

-In a large skillet over medium heat, cook the bacon until browned and crispy, about 8 minutes.
-Using a slotted spoon, transfer the bacon to a paper towel-lined plate.
-Reserve bacon dripping in pan.
+Place the bacon in a large skillet.
+Set the skillet over medium heat and cook, stirring occasionally, until the bacon crisps and the fat is rendered, about 8 minutes.
+Using a slotted spoon, transfer the bacon to a paper towel-lined plate, reserving the fat in the pan.